-14A reviewer suggests that perhaps the fact that the correlation in the moral case involves contingent moral beliefs, unlike the charge correlation which is between two nomically necessary facts, means that the analogous explanation - separately explaining the moral facts and our moral beliefs - is more satisfying.
-This is an interesting suggestion, but I don't share the intuition that such contingency helps - this coin case is a contingent correlation, but still separately explaining the tosses seems deeply unsatisfying.
-And this judgement is shared by others in the philosophy of science literature on explanation (e.g. Owens (1989, chapter 1), Lando (2017, pp. 144-5), Bhogal (2020, section 4)).
+15 A referee suggests that perhaps the fact that the correlation in the moral case involves contingent moral beliefs, unlike the charge correlation which is between two nomically necessary facts, means that the analogous explanation-separately explaining the moral facts and our moral beliefs-is more satisfying.
+This is an interesting suggestion, but I don't share the intuition that such contingency helps-this coin case is a contingent correlation, but still separately explaining the tosses seems deeply unsatisfying.
+And this judgement is shared by others in the philosophy of science literature on explanation (Owens 1989, ch.
+1; Lando 2017, pp. 144-5; Bhogal 2020, §4).

-15See Field (1996, section V), Lange (2010), Tersman (2016, section 3), Baras (2017), Faraci (2019), Bhogal (2020) and Baras (2022, chapter 4) for discussion.
+16 See Field (1996, §V), Lange (2010), Tersman (2016, §3), Baras (2017), Faraci (2019), Bhogal (2020), and Baras (2022, ch.
+4) for discussion.